Propagation of chaos in neural fields: Neuron models

 where $P(v)=v(1-v)(v-a)$, generally chosen $f(v)=v-v^3$.

-The state of the neuron $X$ in our abstract model~\eqref{eq:NetworkSpace} in the HH model is given by $(v,n,m,h)$ and for the FN model by $(v,w)$ and their intrinsic dynamics is enclosed in the functions $f$ and $g$.
+The state of the neuron $X$ in our abstract model~(\ref{eqNetworkSpace}) in the HH model is given by $(v,n,m,h)$ and for the FN model by $(v,w)$, and their intrinsic dynamics is enclosed in the functions $f$ and $g$.

 The communication between neurons is maintained by two possible types of synapses: electrical or chemical.
-Electrical synapses, in charge of rapid and stereotype signal transmission, is done through direct contact of the intracellular domain of the two communicating cells through specialized protein structures called gap-junctions.
-The ions passively flow from one neuron to the other: the interaction is not delayed and the current produced by neuron $j$ on neuron $i$ is equal to $J_{ij}(v^j_t-v^i_t)$ where $J_{ij}$ is called the synaptic conductance (this defines our interaction function $b$ in the abstract model~\eqref{eq:NetworkSpace}).
-When including the dependence on $v^i_t$ in the drift function, the interaction function $\sum_j J_{ij}v^j_t$ clearly satisfies assumption~\ref{Assump:LocLipschbSpace} and~\ref{Assump:bBoundSpace}, and~\ref{Assump:SpaceContinuity} as soon as the dependence of $J_{ij}$ with respect to space is sufficiently regular.
+Electrical synapses, in charge of rapid and stereotype signal transmission, operate through direct contact of the intracellular domain of the two communicating cells through specialized protein structures called gap-junctions.
+The ions passively flow from one neuron to the other: the interaction is not delayed, and the current produced by neuron $j$ on neuron $i$ is equal to $J_{ij}(v^j_t-v^i_t)$ where $J_{ij}$ is called the synaptic conductance [this defines our interaction function $b$ in the abstract model~(\ref{eqNetworkSpace})].
+When including the dependence on $v^i_t$ in the drift function, the interaction function $\sum_j J_{ij}v^j_t$ clearly satisfies assumptions~\hyperref[AssumpLocLipschbSpace]{(H2)} and~\hyperref[AssumpbBoundSpace]{(H3)}, and~\hyperref[AssumpSpaceContinuity]{(H5)} as soon as the dependence of $J_{ij}$ with respect to space is sufficiently regular.
 The chemical synapse is the most common type of interconnection.
 When a spike is fired from a pre-synaptic neuron $j$, it is transported through the axons to the synaptic button where it is transmitted to neuron $i$ through a complex process of release of neurotransmitter (from $j$) binding to specific receptors on neuron $i$.
-The transmission takes a time $\tau_{ij}$ of the order of a few millisecond.
-Similarly to HH ion channels dynamics, the proportion of open neurotransmitter channels $y^i$ has the dynamics (see~\cite{destexhe-mainen-etal:94b}):
+The transmission takes a time $\tau_{ij}$ in the order of a~few milliseconds.
+Similar to HH ion channels dynamics, the proportion of open neurotransmitter channels $y^i$ has the dynamics (see~\cite{destexhe-mainen-etal94b}),